gbabohernest/100-Days-of-Code/progress/progress.md

 **Thoughts**

 - The week has been a great week for learning.
 I started my journey of learning a Javascript library called React.
 I learned about the basic concepts of react, how it is use.
 What are components, and also what are props and state and how they relate to a component.

+## Days 59 - 61 [July 29, 2023]

+**Today's Progress**

+- Continue my learning of React

+- Work on a Frontend Mentor Challenge called advice generator

+- Learn how to fetch data from external api using the fetch api

+**Thoughts**

+- Working with data is a very essential part of a web developer, it is in that vein that I decided to tackle this challenge from frontend mentor.
+In this challenge we are were ask to use the Advice slip API to generate random advice and output it in the DOM.

+## Days 62 - 66 [August 3, 2023]

+**Today's Progress**

+- I didn't do much coding, I review some react topics.

+- Update the markdown files of my ALX SE Program

+- Watch python videos and practice the concepts taught in the videos.

+- I was unable to do much due to faulty network issue

+**Thoughts**

+- Since I will be resuming my ALX SE program soon, I decided to recap on some python concepts by watching and reading about them.
+I was unable to do much due to faulty internet but I did recap on the basic of list, dictionaries, tuples, and set in pythons, and also some of the methods associated with them.